Abazinia

-Abazinia, Abazashta or Abaza is a historical country at the northern mountainside of the Caucasus Major, now the northern part of Karachay–Cherkess Republic, Russia.
+Abazinia, Abazashta, or Abaza is a historical country at the northern mountainside of the Greater Caucasus, now the northern part of Karachay–Cherkess Republic, Russia.
 Abazinia is the home of the Abazins, a people that speak the Abazin language.
-They are closely related to the Abkhaz people.
+They are closely related to the Abkhazians.

-In the 16th-18th century, Abazinia was a part of Kabarda and was often raided by the Crimeans.
+In the 16th-18th centuries, Abazinia was a part of Kabarda and was often raided by the Crimeans.
 The area became a part of the Russian Empire in the 19th century.
 During the rule of Kabardians, Crimeans, and Russians, some Abazins were forcibly resettled from their homeland.